 Brunch hours: Sun 10am-3pm

-NoHo’s favorite gastropub finally started serving a boozy brunch with $12 bottomless mimosas, an ample Bloody Mary bar and fresh fruit mojitos, not to mention their long beer list.
-Located in a former bank built in the 1920s, the brick walls and pressed copper roof tiles make this a cozy spot to spot to imbibe on an overcast day—just make sure that you sop up some of that booze with a selection from chef Shad Davis’ eclectic menu.
-There’s the Federal Benedict, an update on the traditional brunch staple with smoked trout, braised kale and a dash of harissa in the hollandaise, and the homey Sweet Potato Oatmeal Breakfast Pie—which, true to form, is like a little slice of home.
+NoHo’s favorite gastropub serves a boozy brunch with bottomless mimosas, ample Bloody Marys and fresh-fruit mojitos, not to mention their long beer list.
+(A cool $20 gets you an entrée and bottomless mimosas, and how can you go wrong there?)
+Located in a former bank built in the 1920s, the brick walls and pressed copper roof tiles make this a cozy spot to spot to imbibe on an overcast day—just make sure that you sop up some of that booze with a selection from the cozy menu.
+There’s the breakfast poutine, with its breakfast potato, crispy bacon, cheese curds, poached egg and hollandaise, and the buttermilk flapjacks—with their warm cinnamon-apple compote and honey butter, they taste like a little slice of home.

 We're not all on a champagne campaign.
-Some of us consider Miller High Life part of a complete meal, which is why FIG's Keggs and Eggs brunch deal is such a winner.
-For $35, diners can order any brunch item and receive endless draft beer or Miller High Life to wash it all down.
-Order the chorizo and corned beef hash, frittata verde or jam-packed breakfast burrito to cure any lingering hangovers (so we've heard), or, to satisfy a sweet tooth, the bacon waffle a la mode proves you can have bacon and dessert simultaneously and regret nothing.
-Enjoy your brunch and brew by the pool and know that you're living the "High Life" indeed.
+Some of us consider beer part of a complete meal, which is why FIG's Kegs and Eggs brunch deal is such a winner.
+For $40, diners can order any brunch item and receive endless draft beer or sangria to wash it all down.
+Order the chorizo and corned beef hash, gruyere quiche or the jam-packed breakfast burrito to cure any lingering hangovers (so we've heard), or, to satisfy a sweet tooth, the lemon ricotta pancakes start your day on a (sugar) high note.
+Enjoy your boozy brunch and brew by the pool and know that you're brewing up a good day indeed.

 Brunch hours: Sat-Sun 11am-4pm